SRG89/KodeKloud-Challenges/Linux-Challenges/linux-challenge-03/README.md

 ### Set Resource Limit

 <details>
-<summary>Configure a "resource limit" for the "devs" group so that this group (members of the group) can not run more than "30 processes" in their session.
+<summary>Configure a "resource limit" for the "devs" group so that members of this group can not run more than "30 processes" in their session.
 This should be both a "hard limit" and a "soft limit", written in a single line.</summary>

 ```bash
 vi /etc/security/limits.conf
 ```
 Enter the following line at the end of the file and save

 ```